com-480-data-visualization/com-480-PieChartMasters/README.md

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data

+**Exploratory Data Analysis – Pre-processing Overview**

+For most of the selected datasets—such as real estate prices (FRED), unemployment data (FRED), consumer confidence (OECD), and global indicators (World Bank)—the data is already well-structured and cleaned.
+These sources typically provide consistent, aggregated, and standardized information with minimal missing values or anomalies.
+As a result, only minimal preprocessing (e.g., basic checks for date alignment or outlier detection) is required for these datasets.

+However, the mortgage dataset (HMDA) is substantially larger and noisier, containing multiple columns, various categorical features, and some missing or incomplete records.
+This dataset will require more extensive data cleaning and preprocessing steps, such as:
+- Handling missing values in key fields (e.g., applicant income, property location).
+- Standardizing categorical variables (loan type, race, ethnicity, etc.) to ensure consistency.
+- Removing or imputing outliers and invalid entries (e.g., negative or zero loan amounts, duplicated rows).

+By focusing additional effort on the mortgage dataset’s preprocessing, we can ensure that the rest of the datasets—already in good shape—will integrate smoothly for subsequent analyses and visualizations.

 ### Related work